-Chapter one described the definition of artificial neural network and provided brief history of neural networks.
-After that I have moved to give a hint about how artificial neurons they work.
+In chapter one I described the definition of artificial neural network and provided brief history of neural networks.
+After that I have moved to give a hint about how artificial neuron works.

-Chapter two is tried to concentrate on the algorithms and the structure of the neural network which are feed-forward network and feedback network.
+In chapter two I tried to show the algorithms and the structure of the neural network which are feed-forward network and feedback network.

-Chapter three is presented application of neural networks in medicine and described the integration of neural networks and knowledge based systems in medicine, and presented the clinical application.
+In Chapter three I gave some applications of neural networks in medicine and described the integration of neural networks and knowledge based systems in medicine, and presented the clinical application.